RetroAchievements/docs/docs/general/emulator-support-and-issues.md

   - Some boards may not be fully exposed.
 - ✅ libretro core: **Flycast**
   - Used for Atomiswave and NAOMI 1/2.
-- ❌ libretro core: **FB Alpha 2012**
-  - Deprecated.
-  - CPS-1 through 3 and Neo Geo are separate cores.
-- ❌ libretro core: **MAME**
-  - Also has separate cores for MAME 2000, 2003 (with separate Midway and Plus cores) and 2010.
-- ❌ BizHawk core: **MAME**

 ### Arcadia 2001